swiftech/SWState/README.md

 > The parameter `id` of `start()` or `post()` identifies the object that using this state machine, which means different ids have their own state.
 > If states change with payload, call `postWithPayload` methods with payload, like `postWithPayload(id, payload)`.
+> As of v2.2, If states change on current state conditionally, use `postOnState` and `postWithPayloadOnState` methods.

 If no ID is used to identify an object, just call methods without ID: